Shark Evo-One 2 – a compact, flip-front helmet with Pinlock Max Vision included

-Having said that, SHARP also record the % of impacts during testing where the chin guard remains fully locked.
-In the Evo-One’s case, that was only 33% of the time which is reasonably alarming!
+SHARP also record the % of impacts during testing where the chin guard remains fully locked.
+In the Evo-One 2’s case, that was recorded as 100%, which is great to know if you’re after a modular helmet where you can rely on the chin bar to give protection.

-If you’re after a flip-up where you can trust the chin guard to stay locked and closed (that’s all of us, right?!) you might want to check out the Nolan N91 Evo, Nolan N104 and the HJC IS Max II – all of which scored 100% for their locks staying closed during testing and all score SHARP four stars.
+For other SHARP tested modular helmets where you know you can trust the chin guard to stay locked and closed, you might also want to check out the Nolan N91 Evo, Nolan N104 and the HJC IS Max II – all of which scored 100% for their locks staying closed during testing and all score SHARP four stars.

-Finally for safety with the Evo-One, reports are that it’s dual-homologated.
-It doesn’t say it on their websites but I’ve just confirmed with SHARK’s UK distributor that it is.
+Finally for safety with the Evo-One 2, it’s also dual-homologated.
 That means it’s tested/certified to be used in both full face and open face configurations – most modulars are ECE certified as a full face and not necessarily open face.
-So if you’re planning to go Easy Riding lots, then the Evo-One’s good for you.
+So if you’re planning to go Easy Riding lots, then the Evo-One 2’s good for you.

 Shark have made efforts to design a helmet that’ll be quiet though.
 The aero design with rear spoiler and small and round helmet shape, magnetic chin curtain and plush lining are all there to contribute to suppressing noise.

 One owner commented it’s quieter than his Arai Quantum.
 Another that it’s not as quiet as his Schuberth.
 While another said it’s the noisiest helmet they’ve ever used!

 The bottom line seems to be if you’re going to be riding fast, you’ll need ear plugs to keep the noise down – but then we’d say wear earplugs for most journeys anyway (it’s the only way to keep things properly quiet and keep your hearing intact).